mfthomps/Labtainers/README.md

 - Introduce a Centos6 base, but not support for automated assessment yet

 May 23, 2019
-- Automated assessment of setuid-env failed due to typos in field seperators.
+- Automated assessment of setuid-env failed due to typos in field separators.

 May 8, 2019
 - Corrections to Capabilities lab manual